Interior French Doors

 You’ll have to open and close the doors numerous times as you nail to constantly check the reveal and spacing between the doors and the door jambs.

 Use Hidden Screws Under Top Hinges

 After you’re satisfied that the door is installed and the spacing is perfect, I recommend installing a hidden screw behind the top hinge of each door.
 For this reason I prefer to use a 2.5-inch-long screw that’s driven through the door jamb into the rough opening framing lumber.

 This screw ensures that the doors stay in position for years.
 After all there’s tremendous tension on the top hinge, and the screw will anchor the doors to the rough framing.

 You’ll also need a nail set tool to drive the finish nails below the surface of the door jamb.
 Be very careful as you hammer the nails so the head of the hammer never touches the surface of the wood.
 You don’t want any rookie beauty marks on the door jamb.

-Once your french doors are installed to your satisfaction and that of your significant other, you need to be sure they don’t warp.
-It’s imperative that you paint the top and the bottom of your wood doors with a minimum of two coats of paint.
 This paint significantly slows the absorption of water vapor into the long vertical stiles of the doors.
 If too much water gets into the door, it can warp it.